Steel Dynamics (STLD) Outperforms Broader Market: What You Need to Know

-Shares of the steel producer and metals recycler have appreciated by 2.74% over the course of the past month, underperforming the Basic Materials sector's gain of 5.69% and the S&P 500's gain of 5.37%.
+Prior to today's trading, shares of the steel producer and metals recycler had gained 9.18% over the past month.
+This has outpaced the Basic Materials sector's gain of 6.6% and the S&P 500's gain of 5.16% in that time.

-Analysts and investors alike will be keeping a close eye on the performance of Steel Dynamics in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $2.44, reflecting a 44.16% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.03 billion, down 16.43% from the prior-year quarter.
+The investment community will be closely monitoring the performance of Steel Dynamics in its forthcoming earnings report.
+The company is scheduled to release its earnings on January 23, 2024.
+The company's earnings per share (EPS) are projected to be $2.39, reflecting a 45.31% decrease from the same quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $4.04 billion, down 16.34% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Steel Dynamics.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Steel Dynamics.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Currently, Steel Dynamics is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.01% lower.
+Steel Dynamics currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Steel Dynamics has a Forward P/E ratio of 7.9 right now.
-This denotes a discount relative to the industry's average Forward P/E of 8.4.
+In terms of valuation, Steel Dynamics is currently trading at a Forward P/E ratio of 8.48.
+This indicates a discount in contrast to its industry's Forward P/E of 9.7.

 The Steel - Producers industry is part of the Basic Materials sector.
-At present, this industry carries a Zacks Industry Rank of 89, placing it within the top 36% of over 250 industries.
+This group has a Zacks Industry Rank of 88, putting it in the top 35% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report